 You can no longer use the EU/EEA/Switzerland fast-track lanes at passport control at airports.
 You should use the other lanes or e-gates where available.
 However, some countries that see large numbers of British holidaymakers are expected to make special arrangements.

-From November 2023, if plans remain unchanged, you will need to apply for an ETIAS Visa Waiver to travel to Schengen member countries.
+From late 2024*, you will need to apply for an ETIAS Visa Waiver to travel to Schengen member countries.
 ETIAS stands for European Travel Information and Authorisation System.
 It is a new system being implemented by the European Commission to strengthen the Union’s borders.
 All countries that do not currently need a visa to travel to Europe will need to apply for the waiver.

 Don’t worry; we’ll provide further information about this scheme nearer the time.